Skip To Content

 • Android—Built-In, IWA, SAML, Portal tier, and PKI

-The following authentication methods are not supported in IPS Setup version 1.4:
+The following authentication methods are not supported in IPS Setup version 1.4 and later:

 • iOS—JavaPKI (Windows), PKI (Linux), and Kerberos (Windows)